NEH Summer Institute for School Teachers

-Teaching Shakespeare’s Plays through Scholarship & Performance:
+Teaching Shakespeare’s Plays through Scholarship and Performance 2024:

-Through the generous support of the National Endowment for the Humanities, Theatre for a New Audience hosts K-12 teachers from across the country for Teaching Shakespeare’s Plays through Scholarship and Performance.
+Theatre for a New Audience, through the generous support of the National Endowment for the Humanities, hosts K-12 educators from across the country for our 11th NEH Summer Institute, Teaching Shakespeare’s Plays through Scholarship and Performance.

-Designed primarily for middle and high school teachers (grades 6-12), but open to educators of all grade levels, the Institute will introduce a carefully integrated approach to exploring text-based scholarship, contextual and original source material, language, and performance.
+Designed primarily for middle and high school teachers (grades 6-12), but open to educators of all grade levels, the Institute introduces an interdisciplinary approach to exploring text-based scholarship, contextual and original source material, language, and performance.
 The Institute offers a holistic approach to:

-The two-week Institute allows time for an in-depth analysis of three plays; careful examination of primary and secondary source material; extended interaction with faculty and guest speakers/artists; familiarization with multiple methods of interpretation and practice; exploration of different points of view; and time for assignments, discussion, group dialogue, and break-out sessions on classroom application.
+The two-week Institute allows time for an in-depth analysis of two plays; careful examination of primary and secondary source material; extended interaction with faculty and guest speakers/artists; familiarization with multiple methods of interpretation and practice; exploration of different points of view; and time for assignments, discussion, group dialogue, and break-out sessions on classroom application.